Labrador Retriever (Lab)

 Labs adore their owners.
-They will want to live indoors and sleep as near as possible to you.
+They will want to live indoors and sleep as close as possible to you—or even on you.
 They like to get outside to play, but don't leave them unattended for too long as they may prove they have a naughty side.
-Yes, Labs have been known to dig and chew.
-Like all retrievers, labs are mouthy dogs, so invest in plenty of sturdy chew toys.
+Labs have been known to dig and chew, so invest in plenty of sturdy chew toys to keep yours entertained.

 Labs demand plenty of play and exercise as well.
-A daily 30-minute walk or a lively game of fetch will help your pup burn off some of their energy.
-Lack of activity could lead to destructive behavior, but don't overdo it.
-This “workaholic" breed is apt to exhaust itself.
+A daily 30-minute walk or a lively game of fetch will help your pup burn off some of his energy.
+Lack of activity could lead to undesirable behavior, but don't overdo it—this "workaholic" breed is apt to exhaust itself.
 Don't let Lab puppies run and play on hard surfaces for their first two years so they don't damage their joints.

-A bit misnamed, labs actually come from Newfoundland—off the northeastern coast of Canada—not Labrador, the AKC says.
-Originally called St. John's dogs, after the capital of Newfoundland, they are a traditional waterdog used to retrieve ducks and keep fishermen company and were then happy to head home to spend the night with the fishermens’ families.
+A bit misnamed, Labs actually come from Newfoundland—off the northeastern coast of Canada—not Labrador, according to the Labrador Retriever Club.
+Descended from St. John's water dogs, Labradors are a traditional waterdog used to retrieve ducks and keep fishermen company.
+At the end of the work day, Labs were then happy to head home to spend the night with the fishermen's families.
 They became increasingly popular starting in the early 1800s, when they were brought to England by nobles who appreciated their work ethic and disposition.

-It may be hard to believe, but by the 1880s, Labs were almost extinct because of government restrictions and tax laws.
-Thankfully saved by English breeders, they were introduced in America where the American Kennel Club recognized the breed in 1917.
-After World War II, the lab’s popularity took over and grew for decades until it ultimately achieved the status of America's—and England and Canada's—most popular pooch.
+It may be hard to believe, but by the 1880s, Labs were almost extinct because of government restrictions and tax laws—the same laws that led to the St. John's water dogs' extinction, according to the Canadian Broadcast Corporation.
+Thankfully saved by English breeders, they were introduced to the U.S., where the American Kennel Club recognized the breed in 1917.
+After World War II, the Lab's popularity took over and grew for decades until they ultimately achieved the status of America's—and England and Canada's—most popular pooch.

-- In 2020, for the 29th year in a row, the Lab was voted the number one most popular breed, according to the American Kennel Club.
+- In 2020, for the 29th year in a row, the Lab was voted the number one most popular breed.

 - King Buck was the model Labrador retriever featured on a U.S. postage stamp created in 1959.